vinceimbat/vinceimbat/content/monthly reports.md

 It also evaluates my major life areas: life system, physical health, mental health, relationships, sustenance, and life work.

-The goal of monthly reports is to inform my goal-setting and planning for the next month and to become the main reference from which I will write [[thoughts/annual reports]] and an [[thoughts/annual review article]] during [[thoughts/my annual review routine]].
+The goal of monthly reports is to inform my goal-setting and planning for the next month and to become the main reference from which I will write [[annual reports]] and an [[annual review article]] during [[my annual review routine]].

-I write it using the template: [[templates/monthly report]].
-Here are the instructions on [[How to fill up the monthly report]].
+I write it using the [[monthly report]] template.
+Here are the instructions on [[how to fill up the monthly report]].

 Here are all the monthly reports I currently have: